Tis1201/data_fs04/README.md

 MIT License - see [LICENSE](LICENSE) for details.

-## WebSocket Communication
+## Server-Sent Events (SSE) Communication

-The application uses a robust WebSocket-based communication pattern for real-time interactions with devices.
-The `sendRequest` method in `websocket-store.ts` provides a convenient way to send messages and wait for responses.
+The application uses Server-Sent Events (SSE) for all real-time interactions with devices.
+The `sendRequest` method in `sse-store.ts` provides a convenient way to send messages and wait for responses.

 ### `sendRequest` Pattern

-The `sendRequest` method provides a request-response pattern over WebSockets with the following features:
+The `sendRequest` method provides a request-response pattern over SSE with the following features:
 - Automatic request ID generation and tracking
 - Timeout handling
 - Type-safe responses